 The National Maternal & Child Oral Health Resource Center provides several publications that address oral health care for new moms and infants.

 In addition, the New York State Department of Health has developed at set of practice guidelines and recommendations intended to bring about changes in the health care delivery system and to improve the overall standard of care.
 Click here to view the Oral Health Care during Pregnancy and Early Childhood Practice Guidelines.

 Many rural community clinics cannot provide dental services because there are simply not enough dentists.
 Recognizing that retired dentists represent a substantial asset to their communities, TDIC now offers liability insurance at a fraction of the cost to retired CDA dentists who volunteer their services.
 To be eligible for the reduced rate, licensed dentists may be reimbursed for expenses, but cannot be paid for services.
 If you are interested in applying for volunteer liability insurance, or want more information, call TDIC Insurance Solutions at 800.733.0633.

 Help your patients become tobacco free!
-Find online tobacco-cessation information at the Center for Disease Control and Prevention, the U.S. surgeon general's tobacco-cessation web page, or Smokefree.gov.
-Or refer your patients to 800.QUITNOW (800.784.8669) or 800.NOBUTTS (800.662.8887) for phone support and to set up a personalized plan to quit.
+Find online tobacco-cessation information on U.S. Health and Human Services’ Be Tobacco Free or Smokefree.gov.
+The Centers for Disease Control and Prevention also provides resources tailored for dental professionals to help patients to quit smoking.
+And you can always refer your patients directly to 800.QUITNOW (800.784.8669) or 800.NOBUTTS (800.662.8887) for phone support and to set up a personalized plan to quit.